-What Are the Best Methods for Digitizing 8mm Film?
+What Are the Best Methods to Digitize 8mm Film?

-Several variables must be considered to insure the best method to Digitize 8mm Film.
+The best method to digitize 8mm film requires consideration of several variables.
 Dozens of combinations of equipment, software, and settings present many options.

 To somehow reproduce a strip of film, comprised of individual images, arranged to look like a motion picture, through a projector, and onto a screen (or wall) into a format that can be played on a computer, smart TV, or a DVD is the nontrivial core of the 8mm Film Digitizing process.

 For decades, video cameras taped the screens or walls where film was projected.
-Brilliant for the time, technology leaps over the decades now give us options that dramatically improve the ease and quality for digital film conversion.
-Not only are film to videotape transfers low quality, but the magnetic tape format is no longer in use and those tapes must now be digitized in order to be useful again.
+Brilliant for the time, technology leaps over the decades now give us options that dramatically improve the ease and quality of digital film conversion.
+Not only are film-to-videotape transfers low quality, but the magnetic tape format is no longer in use, and those tapes must now be digitized to be useful again.

 Within the frame-by-frame family, there are many levels of quality of the scanning technology from basic ‘quick-and-dirty’ consumer conversions to professional grade options.
 Most digital film conversion projects convert 8mm film to digital will using 720P or 2k resolutions for normal uses, with additional options as needed.

-Using the best-practice conversion method of capturing every frame, all frames (hundreds and even thousands) must be digitally assembled into a video format that can be viewed and edited.
-During this process, several options can be selected for the output including resolution, frame size, and speed.
+Using best-practice conversion methods to capture film, frames (thousands) are digitally assembled into video formats that are viewed and edited.
+During this process, several options can be selected for the output, including resolution, frame size, and speed.
 Be advised that some companies see this as the final step and skip the next two steps.

 Captured film (and videotape, too) needs to be edited in order to produce the best viewing experience for digitized film.

-1. The frames on a strip of film are not exactly square, nor is every frame filled completely on all 4 sides.
-Every film camera uses the film slightly differently, so each frame must be centered both vertically and horizontally and then expanded from 3% to 10% in order to have a clean, crisp border.
+1. The frames on a strip of film are not exactly square, nor is every frame filled on all 4 sides.
+Each camera uses film slightly differently.
+Frames are centered vertically and horizontally and then expanded from 3% to 10% for a clean, crisp border.

 2. Generally, all blank space before the start and after the end of usable frames should be trimmed.